peerasut/install-zenbot-aws-ec2-linux/README.md

 >
     npm -v
- - Install mongodb by follow [this mongodb link](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-amazon/) But mongodb version should be 4.4 not 5.0 (if use version 5.0 the installation will not be successful. idk why)
+ - Install mongodb by follow [this mongodb link](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-amazon/) For Linux ARM64 use [this link](https://dev.to/bobstrange/install-mongodb-to-arm64-amazon-linux-2-lon) to install mongodb and just use version 4.4 don't use 5.0
 - Verify mongodb installed
 >
     mongo --version